philipmayr/Prime-Modulated-Square-Root-Finder/README.md

 ![quadratic non-residue](assets/quadratic_nonresidue.svg)

-So a residue of 1 comes up for squares, and that of negative 1 for non-squares.
+So a residue of 1 comes up for squares and that of negative 1 for non-squares.

 For every group modulated by a prime, the order, or number of elements, thereof is p - 1.
 Half of the residues of such prime modulated are quadratic residues, and half are not.
 So there are (p - 1) / 2 quadratic residues and (p - 1) / 2 quadratic non-residues.
 Given 23 for p, we have (23 - 1) / 2 or 11 quadratic residues, and (23 - 1) / 2 or 11 quadratic non-residues.